-Please contact a member of the OMA staff if you have a problem or concern that needs to be addressed.
-We are located in 510 Lerner and in the Intercultural Resource Center.
+Please contact a staff member of Multicultural Affairs if you have a problem or concern that needs to be addressed.
+We are located in 505 Lerner and in the Intercultural Resource Center.

 - Multicultural Affairs Advisory Council

 - Bias Response Protocol